The 12 Best Family-friendly Ski Resorts That Cater to Kids — and Kids at Heart

 Find it: Beaver Creek, 210 Beaver Creek Plaza, Beaver Creek, CO

-This Poconos ski resort is smaller than some of its big mountain counterparts, but its smaller size actually makes it more manageable for families of all skill levels.
-There are 39 total runs (38 are lit up for night skiing), with 39 percent of them considered "easy" (26 percent are considered “most difficult” for the thrill seeker in your family).
-When you're not skiing, get your adrenaline pumping at the Camelback Lodge & Aquatopia Indoor Waterpark, which features 13 water slides and seven pools.
+This Poconos ski resort is smaller than some of its big mountain counterparts, but its petite size actually makes it more manageable for families trying to juggle various needs and skill levels.
+There are 39 total ski runs and a whopping 42 snow tube lanes on the mountain (for the tubing fanatic who's bound to be in your family).
+When you're not skiing or tubing, you can keep your adrenaline pumping at the Aquatopia Indoor Waterpark, which features 13 water slides, a wave pool, a simulated surfing experience, and a swim-up bar.

 Find it: Camelback Mountain, 301 Resort Drive, Tannersville, PA

-Ski through a kid-friendly trail and end up at a magical snow-covered tree fort, or head to the magic castle, a hidden escape where kids of all sizes can play king and queen of their own wintery domain.
-Adults will love exploring the 200+ trails across more than 8,000 acres — and true adrenaline junkies can explore the mountain’s extensive backcountry with an expert guide to help you navigate.
-Later, take a stroll in the charming pedestrian village, or head to the Family Après where adults can enjoy a warm drink while the kids participate in free kid-friendly activities.
+At Whistler Blackcomb, you can end up at a snow-covered tree fort and magical castle where kids of all sizes can play king and queen of their own wintery domain.
+Adults and more experienced skiers will love exploring the 200+ trails spread across more than 8,000 acres — and true adrenaline junkies can explore the mountain's extensive backcountry with an expert guide.
+After the sun sets, take a stroll in the resort's charming pedestrian village or go ice skating under the stars.

 Find it: Whistler Blackcomb, 4545 Blackcomb Way, Whistler, British Columbia, Canada